 - J.D., University of Chicago Law School, 2006

-Valena Elizabeth Beety is an Associate Professor of Law and Director of the West Virginia Innocence Project at the West Virginia University College of Law.
+Valena Elizabeth Beety is a Professor of Law and Director of the West Virginia Innocence Project at the West Virginia University College of Law.
 Beety’s scholarship and teaching interests include criminal procedure, causes of wrongful conviction, prisons and policing.
 Her experience as a federal prosecutor and litigating innocence cases in Mississippi and West Virginia shape her interest in criminal justice, from investigation through incarceration.

 A 2006 graduate of the University of Chicago Law School, Beety clerked for Chief Judge James G. Carr of the Northern District of Ohio, and the Honorable Martha Craig Daughtrey of the Sixth Circuit Court of Appeals.
 She served as a prosecutor in the U.S. Attorney’s Office for the District of Columbia before joining the Mississippi Innocence Project as a senior staff attorney.
 While teaching as an adjunct professor at the University of Mississippi School of Law, Beety received the 2012 BLSA Faculty Member of the Year Award.